 f) the UE is in 5GMM-REGISTERED state over the other access and the S-NSSAIs of the requested NSSAI in the REGISTRATION REQUEST message over the current access and the allowed NSSAI over the other access are not associated with any common NSSRG value.

+The AMF may include a new configured NSSAI for the current PLMN or SNPN in the REGISTRATION ACCEPT message if the REGISTRATION REQUEST message includes a requested NSSAI containing an S-NSSAI and the S-NSSAI time validity information (if available) indicates that the S-NSSAI is not available (see 3GPP TS 23.501 [8]).
+In this case, if the TempNS bit of the 5GMM capability IE in the REGISTRATION REQUEST message is set to:

+a) "S-NSSAI time validity information supported" and the S-NSSAI time validity information indicates that the S-NSSAI will:

+1) become available again, then the AMF shall also send S-NSSAI time validity information; or

+2) not become available again, then the AMF shall not include the S-NSSAI in the new configured NSSAI; or

+b) "S-NSSAI time validity information not supported" and the AMF sends a new configured NSSAI, then the AMF shall not include the S-NSSAI in the new configured NSSAI.

 If a new configured NSSAI for the current PLMN is included in the REGISTRATION ACCEPT message, the subscription information includes the NSSRG information, and the NSSRG bit in the 5GMM capability IE of the REGISTRATION REQUEST message is set to:

 a) "NSSRG supported", then the AMF shall include the NSSRG information in the REGISTRATION ACCEPT message; or